 From the floodplain forests of the Amazon River to vast networks of lakes, the Amazon basin contains some of the world’s most extensive wetlands.
 Covering around 2.4 million square miles this ecologically important region is not only home to a diverse range of plants and wildlife, but also provides food and fresh water for millions of people.

 Tropical wetlands are also one of the biggest sources of natural methane emissions.
-As methane is a powerful greenhouse gas that can have a significant impact on the climate, the Amazon basin is a key focus for scientists from the Climate Science for Services Partnership (CSSP) Brazil project, supported by the UK Government’s Newton Fund.
+As methane is a powerful greenhouse gas that can have a significant impact on the climate, the Amazon basin is a key focus for researchers from the Climate Science for Services Partnership (CSSP) Brazil project.

 Researchers from the project explain how CSSP Brazil is helping solve a complex greenhouse gas puzzle.